 Through this partnership, Westport employees lead classes over seven weeks in cooking, acrobatics, guitar, electronics, and visual arts at Lloyd George Elementary School.

-Westport has been a member of the Canadian Blood Services' Partners for Life Program since 2001.
+Westport Fuel Systems has been a member of the Canadian Blood Services’ Partners for Life Program since 2001.
 This nationwide program is designed to encourage group donations from business and community organizations.
 Each year, we set a target, coordinate group donations and allow employees to take time from work to donate.
-In 2015, we made 60 donations.
-Since 2006, Westport employees have donated over 560 pints of blood or enough to impact more than 120 lives.

 It is expected that climate change will impact global water resources.
-Water use is an increasingly critical component of each organization's sustainability performance.
-Despite this, only the largest industries in British Columbia have water meters with data logging capability and the city of Vancouver does not currently provide meters to light industrial or commercial customers such as Westport.
+Water use is an increasingly critical component of each organization’s sustainability performance.
+Despite this, only the largest industries in British Columbia have water meters with data logging capability and the city of Vancouver does not currently provide meters to light industrial or commercial customers such as Westport Fuel Systems.

-Our energy consumption decreased significantly in 2015.
+Our energy consumption in 2016 was comparable to 2015.
 This is due in part to product development cycles but also to our ability to test components on systems capable of recycling fuel, and a greater focus on energy efficiency improvements.
 The bulk of our LNG test rigs continue to operate on liquid nitrogen and we continue to return power to the grid through the use of transient dynamometers in our test cells.

-The Greenhouse Gas Protocol developed by the World Business Council on Sustainable Development ("WBSCD") is the globally accepted standard for greenhouse gas emissions accounting.
-The organizational boundary of this inventory includes all of Westport's British Columbia-based facilities and includes both scope one and scope two emissions.
+The Greenhouse Gas Protocol developed by the World Business Council on Sustainable Development (“WBSCD”) is the globally accepted standard for greenhouse gas emissions accounting.
+The organizational boundary of this inventory includes all of Westport Fuel Systems British Columbia-based facilities and includes both scope one and scope two emissions.
 We have not measured scope three emissions to date.

 |Total Scope 1